yanganto/near-staking-knd/docs/run-main-test-shard.md

 The first switch will take longer since it blocks on downloading the s3 data backup (around 300GB).
 You can follow the progress by running: `sudo journalctl -u kuutamod -f`.

+#### Node keys / generating the active validator key

-The next step is to generate and install validator key and validator node key.
-Note that with kuutamod we will have one validator and node key for the active validator, while each validator also has its own non-valdiator node key, when its not the active validator.
-These non-validator keys are created automatically by kuutamod.
+Note that with kuutamod there will be one validator and node key for the active validator, while each validator also has its own non-validator node key, which is used during passive mode.
+The passive keys are created automatically by kuutamod.
-Furthermore when the current machine is not a validator it will listen to seperate port.
-This is important for failover since we want to not confuse the neard instances that might still have old routing table entries for specific nodes.

-#### Generate keys.
+The next step is to generate and install the active validator key and validator node key.

 Run the following command but replace `kuutamo-test_kuutamo.shardnet.pool.near`, with your own pool id, and delete as approprate where you see <mainnet|testnet|shardnet>